maximbsb/GunClicker/Tutorial2_PopulatingObjectList.md

 4. Create a new folder called "GunStats".
 This folder will contain ScriptableObject assets with gun data.
 5. Select the "GunStats" folder and right-click in the empty space, then select Create -> New Gun.
 Name the newly created asset however you like.
 6. Select the asset and fill in the `name` and `damage` values inside it.
+7. Find one of the gun models that you have in your pack and drag and drop it in the "Prefab" field.

 ![GunSOFirstGun](https://github.com/maximbsb/GunClicker/assets/62714778/bb29111b-f743-47df-911a-0d5e8afb93f3)